 It’s Time to Work Out

 If you must relax after a long day at work, or need music to be cool while driving, connect yourself with wholesome entertainment.

 There is only 24 hours in a day.
 That is why I don’t waste my time with things I don’t want to grow in my life.
-This twerking music may sound really good to my flesh, but I want my faith to grow, so instead I’ll tune in on Christian music.
+This twerking music may sound really good to my flesh, but I want my faith to grow.
+So instead, I’ll tune in for some Christian music.
 The flesh may protest, but hey, we can subdue it, right?
 ‘I discipline my body like an athlete, training it to do what it should.’—1 Corinthians 9:27, NLT.